wp-plugins/tune-library/readme.txt

 == Changelog ==

+1. 1.4: Re-architected main function to print output where the link-library shortcode is used on a page.
+Used to always print output before any page content.
 1. 1.3.3: Fix to avoid javascript error on pages that don't have a folder tree
 1. 1.3.2: Changed code around Loading Icon styling
 1. 1.3.1: Added support for AJAX query mode to avoid unnecessary screen refreshes and database queries